Your content strategy plan: Making smart content choices

 • Evaluate and refine.
 Regularly revisit your content strategy plan and use insights to iterate your content pieces for continuous improvement.

-Your 2025 content playlist
+Your 2025 content planning playlist

 You may be wondering what mix of content pieces to publish next year.
 The scope and types of content assets will likely depend on the size of your organization, but it’s important to add variety to keep readers engaged.
 Consider including the following items on your content strategy plan for 2025: